sp-soul/sp-soul.github.io/_posts/2020-07-15-a-few-ways-to-improve-your-home-office.md

 ## A simple laptop stand
 One thing I’ve found running dual monitors on a MacBook Pro (sorry that let me correct that: running *anything* on a MacBook Pro) is that it gets uncommonly hot and noisy.
 Because of that, getting airflow to it properly is really important to avoid everything becoming very slow, very quickly.
 For this I’d recommend a laptop stand that elevates it in some way.
 In my setup the laptop is usually closed, so I found a stand that places it upright, allowing for direct airflow to the bottom of the device.
 Not much more to say on this, but here is the stand I went for from Twelve South.

-## Noise-cancelling headphones
+## Noise cancelling headphones
-The only thing worth spending a lot of money on in my opinion, and I invested in the [Bose QC35's](https://www.bose.co.uk/en_gb/products/headphones/over_ear_headphones/quietcomfort-35-wireless-ii.html#v=qc35_ii_black).
+The only thing worth spending a lot of money on in my opinion, and I invested in the [Bose QC35’s](https://www.bose.co.uk/en_gb/products/headphones/over_ear_headphones/quietcomfort-35-wireless-ii.html#v=qc35_ii_black).
 I used these headphones every day before lockdown, and I continue to use them just as frequently.
-Although there aren’t the noises of a tube or office to contend with, homes can have just as many background distractions (perhaps even more!).
+Although you don’t have the noises of a tube or office to contend with, homes can have just as many background distractions (perhaps even more!).
 With someone else living with me during lockdown, it certainly adds to the list of things capable of taking you out of your zone.
 There are *a lot* of great headphone choices out there, but here are a few reasons why I love the QC35’s:

 - 🎛 They connect, and switch between, devices easily using the Bose Connect app
 - 🔌 They charge via mini-USB so there’s no niche cable to have to keep safe